claudioperez/OpenSeesRT/docs/library/analysis/DirectIntegration/277-Generalized Alpha Method.md

-# Generalized Alpha Method
+# Generalized Alpha

 This command is used to construct a Generalized
 $\alpha$ integration object.
-This is an implicit method that like the HHT method allows for high frequency energy dissipation and second order accuracy, i.e. $\Delta t^2$.
+This is an implicit method that like the HHT method allows for high frequency energy dissipation and second order accuracy.
 Depending on choices of input parameters, the method can be unconditionally stable.